 - broken crockery and ceramics

-- broken glass and Pyrex
+- broken window glass, drinking glass and Pyrex

-- food scraps (if you can’t compost)
+- food scraps and garden scraps (if you can’t compost)

 - cling wrap